PeterSzobonya/portfolio_projects/README.md

 My name is Peter Csaba Szobonya, I am from Hungary, and currently  I am studying Software Development at Eötvös Loránd University.
 I am a hard working, honest individual.
 I am a good timekeeper, always interested in acquiring new skills and I unfailingly make time to become familiar with new concepts.
 I am friendly, helpful and polite, have a good sense of humor.
 I am able to work independently in busy environments and also within a team setting.
 I am an able listener who would not shy away from making suggestions when it feels right.
 I love sports especially team sports like basketball and football but I could not say no to a grand bike tour.
-I am a keen traveler and a eager but super beginner photographer.
+I am a keen traveler and an eager but super beginner photographer.

 ---